mf2vec-dev/vscode-metafont/README.md

 # `vscode-metafont`

-A Visual Studio Code extension with language and preview support for METAFONT.
+A Visual Studio Code extension that provides language, preview and debugging support for METAFONT.

 - [`vscode-metafont`](#vscode-metafont)
   - [Installation](#installation)